 Consider Seaver’s only two losses:

-= A 7-3 decision UCLA in April where he gave up one earned run through six innings with four strikeouts.
-Three walks and an error finally did him in;
+= A 7-3 decision against UCLA in April where he gave up one earned run through six innings, striking out four.
+Three walks and an error did him in.

-= A 2-1 heartbreaker in May at Cal where he went 10 1/3 innings and lost to the Bears in the bottom of the 11th.
+= A 2-1 heartbreaker in May at Cal where he went 10 1/3 innings and lost in the bottom of the 11th.

-Seaver would get his 10th win in a 6-5 decision over Santa Clara at USC’s Bovard Field where he struck out five in 8 2/3 innings.
-It was USC’s last game of the 30-15 season, but a 9-11 mark in conference kept them out of the NCAA playoffs.
+Seaver’s 10th win came in a 6-5 decision over Santa Clara at USC’s Bovard Field where he struck out five in 8 2/3 innings.
+That finished USC’s season at 30-15 season, but a 9-11 mark in conference denied them a trip to the NCAA playoffs.

-In the ’65 Midnight Sun Game, USC lost to the Alaska Goldpanners, 4-3.
-Seaver started for Alaska against his own team.
-During the contest, Seaver was struck by a line drive and had to be taken to the hospital with a gaping wound to his pitching hand.
+In the ’65 Midnight Sun Game, USC lost to the Alaska Goldpanners, 4-3 — Seaver started for Alaska against his own teammates.
+But during the contest, Seaver was struck by a line drive and had to be taken to the hospital with a gaping wound to his pitching hand.

 As the USC trip progressed, the Honolulu Star-Advertiser ran a story in July about how Seaver and USC polished off the Hawaii Marines, 15-3, to go undefeated and win the Hawaiian Interservice-College baseball tournament.

-The only one of the Dodgers’ 30 picks that year (other than Seaver or Foster) to make the big leagues was pitcher Leon Everett (15th round), who made five relief appearances for San Diego after he was taken in the 1969 expansion draft.
+Other than Foster and Seaver, the only one of the Dodgers’ 30 picks that year to reach the big leagues was pitcher Leon Everett (15th round), who made five relief appearances for San Diego after he was taken in the 1969 expansion draft.

 “When I asked for $50,000, I think they laughed,” Seaver wrote in his 1973 book “Baseball Is My Life,” at the height of his Mets career.
 “They thought half of that was too much.”

 On Jan.
-29, 1966, seven months after Seaver turned down the Dodgers , the Atlanta Braves, which had just relocated to Georgia from Milwaukee, took Seaver in this new Secondary Phase January Draft, number 20 overall.
-The Dodgers had the 14th pick of that draft.
-They passed on Seaver and took USC pitcher John Herbst, who never got out of Single-A.
+29, 1966, seven months after Seaver turned down the Dodgers, the Atlanta Braves found a loophole.
+The franchise that just relocated to Georgia from Milwaukee decided to pick Seaver in this new Secondary Phase January Draft at number 20 overall.
+Interestingly, the Dodgers again could have taken him with the 14th pick of that draft.
+They passed and instead took another USC pitcher, John Herbst, who never got out of Single-A.

-Atlanta offered the 21-year-old Seaver a $50,000 package — a $40,000 signing bonus, $4,000 for his college scholarship and $7,000 if he reached the Major Leagues.
+Atlanta was willing to meet the 21-year-old Seaver’s demand for a $50,000 package — a $40,000 signing bonus, $4,000 to cover his USC scholarship and $7,000 once he reached the Major Leagues.
 Braves general manager John McHale had called Seaver “the best pitching prospect on the West Coast.”

-Seaver had been assigned to the Braves’ Triple-A Richmond roster in the International League affiliate, and a locker with his name was ready for him at the Braves’ spring training camp in West Palm Beach, Fla., with his name and the No. 65.
+By this point, Seaver had been assigned to the Braves’ Triple-A Richmond roster in the International League affiliate, and a locker with his name was ready for him at the Braves’ spring training camp in West Palm Beach, Fla.
+He had No. 65 assigned to him.

-Atlanta was prepared to tear up the contract and allow Seaver to finish his college career, retaining his rights.
-USC athletic director Jess Hill had already contacted the NCAA and demanded Seaver must be declared ineligible.
-This was as USC had already been slapped with NCAA sanctions in 1959 and feared more retribution for its success.
+Atlanta was prepared to save itself: Tear up the contract and allow Seaver to finish his college career, retaining his rights.
+But USC athletic director Jess Hill had already contacted the NCAA and demanded Seaver be declared ineligible — again, the thoughts was that the Dodgers pushed for this.
+Since USC baseball had already been hit with NCAA sanctions in 1959 and feared more retribution to tame its successful program, it felt a need to self report.

 The Catch 22 here: Seaver went back to USC, but he wasn’t allowed to play.
-The NCAA ruled Seaver ineligible to pitch for the Trojans because he signed a pro contract, even though it was now void.
-But he couldn’t play for the Braves.
+The NCAA ruled Seaver to be ineligible to pitch for the Trojans since he signed a pro contract, even though that was now void.
+And he couldn’t play for the Braves.

 Seaver petitioned Eckert to change his mind, and his father threatened to sue.
-Finally, Seaver got on the phone with the Commissioner’s aide, future American League president Lee MacPhail, to plead his case.
-Eckert eventually declared that, while the Braves still couldn’t have Seaver, any other team could.
-So every MLB club had until April 1 to submit a notice that they would match the Braves’ offer to Seaver.
-Those teams would be entered into a lottery and a team would be drawn to get the rights to Seaver, at the price of his original deal with Atlanta.
+Seaver got on the phone with Lee MacPhail, the commissioner’s right hand man and future American League president Lee MacPhail.
+Eckert eventually declared that, while the Braves still had no claim on Seaver, all other teams could have a shot at him now.
+MLB clubs had until April 1 to submit a notice that they were willing to match the Braves’ previous offer to Seaver and they would enter a lottery.
+If their name was drawn, Seaver belonged to them.

 Seaver wrote in his book: “I was interested in the Los Angeles Dodgers, the San Francisco Giants, and Bad Henry Aaron with Atlanta.
 I couldn’t have cared less about the 10th-place team they called the Amazing Mets.
 I just never dreamed of playing in New York.”